F.A.Q.

 • Which courses/credits will not transfer?

 Any credits earned in physical education, technical as well as vocational courses, remedial or college preparatory work will not transfer.
-Please contact the Office of Admission, Evaluation Department at admission@miami.edu for specific information on transferable courses.
+All other information regarding course equivalents may be found at mates.miami.edu

 • What is the University of Miami's policy on course repeats?